aphiria/aphiria/README.md

 <h2>Ideas</h2>

-* If using this along with the new routing library, we should set the route variables in the `Request`'s `properties`
+* Should set the HTTP protocol in the request message's `properties`

 <h2>Requests</h2>